 Per the College of Design, students in the undergraduate program study comparative ideas about, and methods for, creating visual communication.
 Sequenced core studios, typography courses, and image-making courses “progressively introduce and develop skills, processes, and sensitivities across a range of media.”
 Graduate students will “closely examine the cultural and technological situatedness of graphic design and its products, and to seek understanding of the people who use and interact with the things that graphic designers make.”

 Ringling College of Art and Design (RCAD) was established in 1931 by circus baron, art collector, and real estate developer John Ringling.
 The school opened with 111 courses and just 75 students.
-Today, RCAD sits on a 35-acre campus and it is home to 1,300 degree-seeking students with 94% enrolled full-time, and 6% enrolled part-time.
-Students come from 42 states, DC, Puerto Rico, the Virgin Islands, Military Bases, and 56 countries.
+Today, RCAD sits on a 35-acre campus and it is home to approximately 1,561 degree-seeking students from 43 states, DC, Puerto Rico, the Virgin Islands, Military Bases, and 58 countries.

 RCAD offers a BFA in Graphic Design that prepares students to design “show-stopping solutions for print and interactive media.”
 Launched in 1980, the program allows students to collaborate with other artists such as copywriters, printers, photographers, illustrators, and developers to “make their ideas a reality.”